trace-winkler/data-science-portfolio/README.md

 # Welcome to my GitHub!

+Hello!
 My name is Trace, and I am an upcoming Data Scientist.
-I hope to use data science in order to help the casual sports fans gain a deeper understand of sports statistics and analytics.
-I'd love to be able to make statistics both accessible and understandable for anybody who has the desire to learn.
-It's been incredibly interesting for me to learn about what humans can and will do in order to reach and maintain peak athletic performance.
+I have a deep desire to use Data Science and Data Visualization in order to help casual sports fans gain a deeper understanding of Sports Statistics.
+I'd love to be able to make Statistics both accessible and understandable for anybody who has the desire to learn.

-Key Interests:
+My Interests:
 - Sports Statistics
 - Data Science
 - Real-Time Statistical Analysis